-Since consumer drones have become popular, a lot of people have been complaining about privacy issues.
+Since consumer drones have become popular, many people have complained about privacy issues.
 If you are also worried about drones invading your privacy, this article is for you.

 So, how to tell if a drone is watching you at night?

-We are going to discuss 6 different ways you can detect an invasive drone even at night.
+We will discuss six (6) different ways you can detect an invasive drone, even at night.
 Let’s get started.
 Shall we?

 The threat to privacy is increasing with the decreasing prices of drones.
 They can carry a high-quality camera that can easily violate your privacy, especially at night, without you even knowing about it.